-- On 11 January 2016, the Company made a loan to Inmobiliaria Juan Bravo 3, S.L. for the amount of EUR 2,000 thousand, with maturity 10 January 2019 and an interest rate of 12-month Euribor plus a 4% spread.
+On 11 January 2016, the Company granted a loan to Inmobiliaria Juan Bravo 3, S.L. for the amount of EUR 2,000 thousand, with maturity on 10 January 2019 and an interest rate of 12-month Euribor plus a 4% spread.
 Like the participating loan granted on 29 May 2015, accrued, unpaid interest on this loan will be capitalised on a quarterly basis and will become part of the principal of the loan.
-Accrued and capitalised interest totalled EUR 66 thousand (financial income net of 19% withholdings).
-In the 2016 period EUR 82 thousand in revenue was recognised for said loan. - On 29 January 2016 EUR 102 thousand of the loan granted to Lavernia Investments, S.L. was reimbursed. - On 01 January 2016 EUR 28,335 thousand of the loan granted to LE Retail El Rosal, S.L.U. was cancelled (Note 8a) by means of a Shareholder contribution. - On 01 January 2016 EUR 166,317 thousand of the loan granted to LE Retail Megapark, S.L.U. was cancelled (Note 8a) by means of a Shareholder contribution.
+Accrued and capitalised interest totalled EUR 133 thousand (finance income net of 19% withholdings).
+In the 2017 period EUR 84 thousand in revenue was recognised for said loan (EUR 82 thousand in the 2016 period).